 Maria isn't sure what to make of Sloane's notions, but figures that maybe she's just too exhausted to see the complete picture.
 But there IS one other thing on her mind.
 "Umm, you mentioned something about MY time period.
 What exactly does that mean?"

 Sloane chuckles.
 "We have a lot to talk about."

 The Beginning of the End

 Back at the Abbey, a pair of bare feet walk along the empty corridor.
-They stop in front of the sword that was flung from QC's hand.
+They stop in front of a sword propped against the wall.
 A female hand reaches down and picks it up, then carries it toward Room #97, the one with the red door.

 She goes inside and delicately places the sword down on the floor, against the wall, and then sits down in a wheelchair positioned in front of a large window.
 From behind her, she hears the sound of two pairs of feet entering the room from the hallway.
 The two visitors see her sitting in front of the window, her golden hair falling down her back.

 "What was all the commotion?"

 "Don't worry, mummy," says Yuri.
 "It was nothing important," adds Yelena.